When making your appointment you can request to see a particular doctor.

 If you telephone to speak to a doctor and they are unavailable or with a patient, a nurse may be able to help you.
 You may, however, leave a message and the doctor will call you back as soon as possible.
 As most doctors work part time they do not regularly access their University email so patients are advised not to email doctors.

-Dr Nayan Shah has an interest in asthma, gynaecology and all forms of contraception including Implanon.
+Dr Nayan Shah (MBBS, Certificates in Family Planning, Dip RACOG, FRACGP) has an interest in Women's health including all forms of contraception (including Implanon) and asthma.

-Dr Kumran Salam has an interest in Women's Health, Preventative Medicine and Paediatrics.
+Dr Kumran Salam (MBBS, FRACGP) has an interest in Women's Health, Preventative Medicine and Paediatrics

-Dr Carolyn Hackworthy has a special interest in Women's Health.
+Dr Carolyn Hackworthy (MBBS) has a special interest in Women's Health.

 We also have registered nurses available who work closely with the doctors, attend most emergencies on campus and treat minor injuries when it may not be necessary to see a doctor.